 The best storage materials are acid-free and do not emit volatile organic compounds, or VOCs.
 Boxes are good for keeping sensitive materials dust-free and out of the light.
 Use acid-free file folders to organize records.
 If the documents are particularly sensitive, like film negatives, wearing white gloves will protect them from the oil and dirt on your hands.

 When labeling the files, use a pencil instead of a pen.
 Pens have a tendency to fade, bleed and leave unwanted marks on documents.
 It is a good idea to label boxes with numbers and include important information about their contents on the outside.
 This makes record retrieval simple and allows you to identify documents that need attention quickly if there’s a fire or water damage.
-In addition to labeling boxes, create a document that inventories each box and communicates their location in the storage room.
+In addition to labeling boxes, create a document that inventory each box and communicates their location in the storage room.

 A Well-Rounded Solution